Beverly Hills Chihuahua: Plot

-The dogs reach the border by train, but they're caught when the conductor wanders back to the place they and the other dogs are hiding.
+The dogs reach the border by train, but they're caught when the conductor of the train wanders back to the place they and the other dogs are hiding.
 They're forced to jump out, eventually arriving in the barren deserts of Chihuahua, where Delgado explains that he was a former police dog; he was retired after he lost his sense of smell during a raid and a sneak attack from El Diablo.
 Chloe and Delgado are attacked by a group of mountain lions, but are rescued by a group of Chihuahuas led by a long-haired Chihuahua named Montezuma.
 Montezuma teaches Chloe that Chihuahuas are a "tiny but mighty" breed, and tells her to find her bark.
-He offers Chloe to stay with them, but she declines, saying that someone could be waiting for her at home.
-She realizes she loves Papi, but was never able to give him a chance.
+He offers Chloe to stay with them, but she declines, saying that someone is waiting for her at home.
+She realizes Papi meant well (even if his approach needed work), and regrets not giving him fair a chance or settling their differences.

 Rachel and Sam are in Puerto Vallarta and find that Chloe was spotted in the state of Chihuahua.
 After tracking Chloe and Delgado from Mexico City, El Diablo arrives in Chihuahua and attempts to capture Chloe.
 Papi saves her and ends up getting captured in a cage inside an abandoned Aztec temple.
 Delgado encounters Manuel and Chico with Chloe's collar, and Manuel frantically explains that they wanted Delgado to smell the collar to find Chloe.
 Delgado responds that he can't, but Manuel convinces him to try.
-Delgado smells the collar, and is finally able to track Chloe's scent, taking the collar with him.
-Chloe rescues Papi, but Delgado discovers that El Diablo had vanished.
-Rachel finds Chloe, and Vasquez is arrested by the police.
+Delgado smells the collar, and is finally able to track Chloe's scent; taking the collar with him.
+Chloe rescues Papi, but Delgado discovers that El Diablo - in turn - attempts to attack; yet Delgado defeats him.
+Rachel finds Chloe with the two happily reuniting, and Vasquez is arrested by the police while El Diablo manages to escape.

-Chloe returns safely to Beverly Hills without Vivian finding out what happened and accepts a romantic relationship with Papi, as well as Rachel with Sam.
-The characters' fates are later revealed: Delgado returns to being a police dog in Mexico; El Diablo is recaptured by Delgado and is adopted by a rich lady who "had a passion for fashion"; Chico and Manuel move to Beverly Hills and become rich; and Papi and Chloe have their first date.
+Chloe returns safely to Beverly Hills without Vivian finding out what happened and accepts trying a romantic relationship with Papi, as well as Rachel with Sam.
+The characters' fates are later revealed: Delgado returns to being a police dog in Mexico; El Diablo is eventually recaptured by Delgado and is adopted by a rich lady who "had a passion for fashion"; Chico and Manuel move to Beverly Hills and become rich; and Papi and Chloe have their first date.